xiaoxizhao/xiaoxizhao.github.io/_pages/research.md

 ## Working Papers
 * "The Effect of Medical Loss Ratio Regulation on Insurer Pricing," October, 2020.
-(Job Market Paper)
+(Job Market Paper) Abstract
+The Affordable Care Act Medical Loss Ratio (MLR) regulation limits insurers' profit by setting a minimum requirement on the ratio of medical spending to premium revenue.
+However, this regulation may undermine the incentives for insurers to bargain for lower prices when negotiating prices with health care providers.
+In this paper, I build a bargaining model of how the MLR constraint affects price negotiation between insurers and providers.
+This model illustrates the insurer trade-off between lower premiums and higher service prices and reveals how bargaining for lower prices is reduced.
+Predictions from the model are tested in a structural model of MLR regulation on negotiated prices and insurers' costs using data from the individual Health Insurance Exchange Marketplace.
+Estimated demand, cost, and bargaining parameters are then used to calculate welfare effects, which suggest that the MLR regulation led to higher health service prices and higher out-of-pocket payment.
+(The full paper will come soon.)

 * "Higher Medicare Spending on Imaging and Lab Services After Physician Practice Vertical Integration," with Christopher M. Whaley, Michael R. Richards, Cheryl L.Damberg, June 2020.
 (R&R Health Affairs)
 * "The Extent of Externalities from Medicare Payment Policy," with Alice Chen, Michael R. Richards, Christopher M. Whaley, August 2020. (under review) [RAND WP version](https://www.rand.org/pubs/working_papers/WRA621-3.html)
 * "Raising the Stakes - Physician Facility Investments and Provider Agency," with Elizabeth L. Munnich, Michael R. Richards, Christopher M. Whaley, September 2020.
 [RAND WP version](https://www.rand.org/pubs/working_papers/WRA621-4.html)